wachr/Project-Euler-Programs/README.md

 - Python
 - Javascript (NodeJS)
 - C/C++
+- Clojure

-Some languages to learn before I can write something in them:
+Some languages I'd like to learn to write some solutions in:
 - Scala
 - Lua
-- Clojure